 When it comes to what should be in your service level agreement, there's one final piece: Review these metrics on a regular basis to monitor your progress, and make sure both Sales and Marketing have access to the reports for both sides of the SLA.

-Editor's Note: The post was originally published in January 2019, but was updated in December 2019 for comprehensiveness.
+Editor's Note: The post was originally published in January 2019 and has been updated for comprehensiveness.